mpg-age-bioinformatics/cluster_first_steps/README.md

 ## Environment Modules Project

+Our `mpgagebioinformatics/bioinformatics_software` make use of the modules system to load and unload required software.

-A centralized software system.
+The Environment Modules Project is a centralized software system.
 The modules system loads software (version of choice) and changes environment variables (eg. LD_LIBRARY_PATH).

 ```bash
 # show available modules